jack2game/lapis/README.md

 If you don't have Yomitan set up you can bulk-regenerate furigana by following the instructions in [AJT Japanese Setup](docs/anki_setup.md).
 Select the `Furigana Overwrite` profile, set the `Source` to `Expression` and the `Destination` to `ExpressionFurigana`.
 Save the profile, restart Anki, then continue the bulk-regeneration process as described in the guide.
 Once completed, be sure to reset `Source` to `Sentence` and `Destination` to `SentenceFurigana` for the `Furigana Overwrite` profile.
 One caveat with this method is that AJT might mishandle cases where two words share the same kanji but have different readings.

 ### Specify pitch accent for compound words or expressions.

 You can add custom compound pitches inside the `PitchPosition` field.
 They must follow a format inspired by the one used by the NHK accent dictionary:
 1. Separate accent parts with a nakaten `・`
 2. Downsteps marked with backslash `＼` (two `\\` in case you're using non-japanese backslashes) or a down arrow `↓`
 3. Doesn't matter if you use hiragana or katakana

-Examples: こ＼う・いっ＼てん（紅一点）
+Examples: こ＼う・いって＼ん（紅一点）
 You might also want to setup the [AJT](docs/anki_setup.md) add-on to automatically add such pitch accents.

 **Note:** Lapis looks for the NHK accent dictionary in your cards and adds the pitches found automatically.